YushenZuo/yushenzuo.github.io/_pages/about.md

 I am Yushen Zuo, currently a research assistant at <a href='https://www.polyu.edu.hk/'>The Hong Kong Polytechnic University (PolyU)</a>, working under the guidance of <a href='https://www.eie.polyu.edu.hk/~enkmlam/'>Prof. Kenneth K. M. Lam</a> and in close collaboration with <a href='https://junxiao01.github.io/'>Jun Xiao</a>.

 Prior to this, I was an Applied Scientist at <a href='https://www.microsoft.com/en-us'>Microsoft</a>.
 Before that, I was interned at <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'>Microsoft Research Asia</a> and <a href='https://github.com/TencentYoutuResearch'>Tencent Youtu Lab</a>.
-I hold a master's degree from Tsinghua University and a bachelor's degree from Xidian University.
+I hold a master's degree from <a herf='https://www.tsinghua.edu.cn/en/'>Tsinghua University</a> and a bachelor's degree from <a herf='https://en.xidian.edu.cn/'>Xidian University</a>.

 I am actively seeking PhD opportunities worldwide.
-My research areas include low-level vision, image translation and generation, object detection, and vision-language model safety.
-Here is my <a href="cv/Yushen_CV.pdf">**CV**</a>.
+My research areas include low-level vision; image translation and generation; object detection and segmentation; vision-language model safety.

+Here is my <a href="cv/Yushen_CV_Oct2024.pdf">**CV**</a>.

 Google citation: <a href='https://scholar.google.com/citations?user=C2CDJOoAAAAJ'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2FYushenZuo%2Fyushenzuo.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>